andrewkroh/bake/README.md

 bake
 ====

+An attempt at simplifying the building of Go project across Unix and Windows development environments.

 gvm
 ---

 Go version management.
-This installs and sets GOROOT and PATH.
+This is for bootstrapping Go once you have a release of `bake` downloaded.
+This installs Go and sets GOROOT and PATH.

 bash: